Keyfactor/adoption-and-enablement-examples/AdoptionStrategies/README.md

 ## Troubleshooting

-- **Import Errors**: Ensure the workflow file is valid JSON and matches the schema expected by your Keyfactor version.
+- **Import Errors:** Ensure the workflow file is valid JSON and matches the schema expected by your Keyfactor version.
-- **Permission Issues**: Verify your account has the required permissions to import and manage workflows.
+- **Permission Issues:** Verify your account has the required permissions to import and manage workflows.
-- **Workflow Not Visible**: Refresh the page or check your filters.
+- **Workflow Not Visible:** Refresh the page or check your filters.

 ---